theshivv/OrgaFood/README.md

 ### 👨‍🎓🚀**What did you learn from this project**

 * Shivam Pawar -
-Hello,I leart following points during SkillUp 2.0
+* Hello!
+I learnt following points during SkillUp 2.0
    1. Different XML layouts
    2. Modern UI for android
    3. Firebase, Firestore